-This is not a blanket-endorsement of Piper by any stretch of the imagination.
-But Piper is correct in his assessment of the utter foolishness of Forster and Marston.
+This is not a promotion or an endorsement of Piper as a true believer.
+But Piper is quite correct in his assessment of the carnal (unregenerate) foolishness of Forster and Marston.

 John Piper, from his book The Justification of God: